 "Whatever you are, be a good one."
 Abraham Lincoln

 Although I'm definitely not perfect by any stretch of the imagination, I have really improved my productivity recently.
-Over the past year, I've accomplished far more than I ever did in previous years, and I managed to do it while still prioritizing family and personal time.
+Over the two years, I've accomplished far more than I ever did in previous years, and I managed to do it while still prioritizing family and personal time.

 It's strange to think such a simple tool has made such a big difference, but it has been enormously helpful for me.

 I've added my printable planner to my Etsy shop, so you can download it if you'd like to try it out for yourself.